-Agonist/antagonist analgesics (i.e., pentazocine, nalbuphine, and butorphanol) should be administered with caution to a patient who has received or is receiving a course of therapy with a pure opioid agonist analgesic such as oxycodone.
-In this situation, mixed agonist/antagor analgesics may reduce the analgesic effect of oxycodone and/or may precipitate withdrawal symptoms in these patients.
+paralytic ileus.
+Agonist/antagonist analgesics (i.e., pentazocine, nalbuphine, naltrexone, and butorphanol) should be administered with caution to a patient who has received or is receiving a pure opioid agonist such as oxycodone.
+These agonist/antagonist analgesics may reduce the analgesic effect of oxycodone or may precipitate withfraval symptoms.
+Drug/Drug Interactions with Acetaminophen Alcohol, Ethyl: Hepatotoxicity has occurred in chronic alcoholics following various dose levels (moderate to excessive) of acetaminophen.